EddieHubCommunity/BioDrop/README.md

 ## 👨‍💻 Contributing

-+ Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+- Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
-+ Any contributions you make are **greatly appreciated**.
+- Any contributions you make are **greatly appreciated**.
-+ Check out [Contributing.md](Contributing.md) file for more information.
+- Check out our [contribution guidelines](https://github.com/EddieHubCommunity/LinkFree/blob/main/CONTRIBUTING.md) for more information.

 ## 🎭 To Add Your Profile